deep-wu/deep-wu.github.io/index.md

 ---

 ## 📌 Recent News
-- **May 2025**:  Our paper *Split-and-Combine: Enhancing Style Augmentation for Single Domain Generalization* has been accepted by [ ICCV 2025]!
+- **July 2025**:  Our paper *Split-and-Combine: Enhancing Style Augmentation for Single Domain Generalization* has been accepted by [ ICCV 2025]!

 - **May 2025**:  Our paper *DenseLoRA: Dense Low-Rank Adaptation of Large Language Models* has been accepted by [ ACL 2025]!